AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 Add another layer to the neural network.

 ```
-NeuralNetwork:addLayer(numberOfNeuronsArray: [], addBiasNeuron: boolean, activationFunction: string, Optimizer: OptimizerObject, Regularization: RegularizationObject)
+NeuralNetwork:addLayer(numberOfNeurons: [], addBiasNeuron: boolean, activationFunction: string, Optimizer: OptimizerObject, Regularization: RegularizationObject)
 ```

 #### Parameters:

-* numberOfNeuronsArray: Set the number of neurons to be added to the next layer (excluding bias neuron).
+* numberOfNeurons: Set the number of neurons to be added to the next layer (excluding bias neuron).

 * addBiasNeuron: Set whether or not the bias neuron will be added to next layer.